Husky110/StableCompanion/README.md

 - All the talk about "Linking to CivitAI" inside the software - do you send data there? -> Nope.
 Everything runs locally on your machine.
 There are downloads, but no uploads!
 - Is there a way to import a specific image from CivitAI? -> Unfortunately the CivitAI-API is borked when it comes to this and so far no one was able to tell me how that should work.
 I get empty results when I try `https://civitai.com/api/v1/images?postId=123`
 - Can I import all the images of a checkpoint/lora/embedding? -> Nope.
 StableCompanion relies on the CivitAI-API and that gives me only 10 images max.
 Plus - see above.
-- When I look at an image - the modelname looks weird and is "unknown" sometimes.
+- When I inspect an example-image - the modelname looks weird and is "unknown" sometimes.
 Can't you just link the used checkpoint? -> CivitAI only tells me a filename without an extension.
-You heve to search the model manually.
+You have to search the model manually.
 The only exceptions to that are checkpoints - if the image is inside a checkpoint, it should have been made using that checkpoint.
+- You've implemented the preview-images, but A1111-WebUI also supports json-files with meta-data.
+Why don't you do those? -> I don't do them because all the info is in SC and SC is meant to be opened alongside A1111.
+If you really feel that should be a thing, then make a PR. :)
 - Sometimes Checkpoints and LoRAs have usage tips (like Clip Skip) - where can I find those in SC? -> Unfortunately nowhere.
 The CivitAI-API does not give me those.
 For now - I recommend keeping the model-tab open until the model is imported and put those in your user-notes.
 - Will you optimize this for mobile-devices? -> Well - I will not.
 If you really need that, feel encouraged to make a PR. :)
 - Whenever I import something from CivitAI, the number of downloads in the left menu does not go up.
 Actually - it does not change at all until I reload or change the page!
 Why? -> That is one of the weak points of Filament.
 AFAIK there is no solution to that right now.
 - Will you support downloads from Huggingface or somewhere else aswell? -> Not for now.
 If you have something from Huggingface or somewhere else, I would recommend to just download the file and put it wherever it belongs on your filesystem.
 - When will feature XYZ be done? -> Well - I do this project just-for-fun and recreation.
 I still have a family, a job and a life to look after - so I only work on this when I have time.

+## Contributing
+If you have a cool idea, feel free to create a fork and a PR-followup.
+Codingstylewise I do not enforce any strict rules - but I want descriptive function- and variablenames. $x and such are only allowed in counters in a for-loop.
+I will try to review your PR as soon as I find the time.

 ## Troubleshooting
 ### Help - all Image-Files seem to be broken!